 - Gynecomastia in infants.
 More than half of male infants are born with enlarged breasts due to the effects of their mother’s estrogen.
 Generally, the swollen breast tissue goes away within two to three weeks after birth.

 - Gynecomastia during puberty.
 Gynecomastia caused by hormone changes during puberty is relatively common.
-In most cases, the swollen breast tissue will go away without treatment within six months to two years.
+However, in most of these cases, the swollen breast tissue goes away without treatment within six months to two years.

 - Gynecomastia in men.
 The prevalence of gynecomastia peaks again between the ages of 50 and 69.
 At least 1 in 4 men in this age group are affected.